 Over the years we have been digitally cataloguing our Museum, Library and Archive collections for greater access.
 Our experts have also collaborated with academic organisations to develop valuable online resources for the study of freemasonry.

-We partnered with the Humanities Research Institute at The University of Sheffield to develop Lane's Masonic Records online.
+We partnered with the Humanities Research Institute at The University of Sheffield to develop Lane's Masonic Records.
 This is a listing of all the lodges established by the English Grand Lodges from the first Grand Lodge in 1717 up until 1894.

 The Lodge Family Tree traces the history and evolution of the lodges of England and Wales up to 2019.
 The application was developed and data compiled by W. Bro.
 J.G.
 Amos, The Earl Amherst Lodge No. 3230.